Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on the application during the program training and they themselves work with the Program Coordinator to apply for their visas.
 Program participants are then responsible for arranging their own travel to the specified location once a visa has been secured.

-In return for teaching an average of 14-16 hours per week, program teachers will receive:
+In 2019-20, in return for teaching an average of 15-17 hours per week, program teachers largely received:

-*Future placements at KRCT are expected to have similar terms, though a placement is not yet finalized.
+*Future China and Kosovo placements are expected to have similar terms.

 Partner institutions provide emergency medical coverage for program participants and often do not cover expenses associated with routine illness.
 Since specific terms of the medical coverage provided by our partner institutions varies slightly, Teach in China purchases on behalf of participants the International Student Identity Card for major medical emergency coverage.